Beonchip logo

 1. Fill the bottom of the apical side of the insert with 100 µL of 0.1 mg/mL of collagen or gelatin (diluted in PBS) and incubate at 37 °C for 30 minutes.
 Wash the insert with PBS three times.

-2. Pipette the cell solution containing 6×105 cells/cm2 (same as the BE-Doubleflow).
+2. Pipette the cell solution containing 6×105 cells/cm2 (same as the Be-Doubleflow).

 3. Viability and proliferation assays